 The Chase Sapphire Preferred vs Amex Gold race is a close one so far.
 The Chase Sapphire Preferred has one better benefit, the Amex Gold has one better benefit, and they tied on two benefits.
 It could all come down to the annual fee situation as to who wins the Amex Gold vs Chase Sapphire Preferred debate.

 Both of these credit cards have an annual fee.
 The Amex Gold has a very high annual fee when compared to the value of the cards’ benefits.
 At $250, the annual fee is close to those of a premium luxury travel card but lacks similar travel benefits.
-While the Chase Sapphire Preferred also has an annual fee, it is only $95 and is waived in the first cardmember year.
+While the Chase Sapphire Preferred also has an annual fee of just $95.

 - Amex Gold: $250 Annual Fee

 Because these cards are comparable in all the other benefit categories, the annual fee of the Amex Gold drops it well below the Chase Sapphire Preferred.
 While the Amex Gold card is still a valuable card to have if you spend a lot at US restaurants and supermarkets, it will take a very high amount of spending to make up for the high annual fee.
-The fact that the Chase Sapphire Preferred has the potential to get more than $1000 in travel from the introductory offer, without having to pay the annual fee (because it’s waived year 1) is incredible.
+The fact that the Chase Sapphire Preferred has the potential to get more than $1000 in travel from the introductory offer, while having a lower annual fee is incredible.

 Best Annual Fee: Chase Sapphire Preferred

 Decision Time: Amex Gold vs Chase Sapphire Preferred